SinaLab/OffensiveHebrew/README.md

 # Hebrew Corpus

 This corpus contains offensive language in Hebrew manually annotated.
 The data includes 15,881 tweets, labeled with one or more of five classes (abusive, hate, violence, pornographic, or non-offensive).
-The corpus is annonated manually by Arabic-Hebrew bilingual speakers.
+The corpus is annotated manually by Arabic-Hebrew bilingual speakers.

 ## The Corpus

-The corpus contains fine grnaular labels: abusive, hate, violence, pornographic, or non-offensive.
-However, it is class imbalanced, so we mapped the labels (hate, abusive, violence, and pornographic) into one label we called "offensive", resulting into a binary labeled dataset.
-Class distribution is presented in the tabel below.
+The corpus contains fine granular labels: abusive, hate, violence, pornographic, or non-offensive.
+However, it is class imbalanced, so we mapped the labels (hate, abusive, violence, and pornographic) into one label we called "offensive", resulting in a binary labeled dataset.
+Class distribution is presented in the table below.

 | Class          | Sub-class    | Count  |
 | -------------- | ------------ | ------ |